-A candidate has to go through different stages of the selection process to qualify as a sub inspector.
+A candidate has to go through different stages of the selection process to qualify as a sub-inspector.
 The first step of the selection process starts with paper I, followed by PET/PST.
 After qualifying these two steps, the next step is paper II and at last there is the medical examination.
-After all the tests are done with, a merit list is drawn and the candidates are selected accordingly.
+After all the tests are done, a merit list is drawn and the candidates are selected accordingly.
 Now let’s talk about all these levels in detail below:

 Written Examination: There are two categories in the written examination i.e. paper I and paper II.
-Paper I is a multiple choice questions type, which consists of a total of 200 questions weighing 200 marks with the time duration of 2 hours.
+Paper I is the type of a multiple-choice question, which consists of a total of 200 questions weighing 200 marks with a time duration of 2 hours.
 This paper is divided into 4 sections, where each section is of 50 marks and 50 questions.

-Whereas, paper II is subjective type written exam where the total marking is 200 marks and the time duration to finish the exam is 2 hours.
+Whereas, Paper-II is a subjective type written exam where the total marking is 200 marks and the time duration to finish the exam is 2 hours.